 Talk about Elite Empire Entertainment?

-We're a music production team, we're emcees, we're DJs, we're remixers, we're preservationists of what's really real.
+We're a creative think tank.
+We're a music production team, we're emcees, we're champion DJs, we're remixers, we're preservationists of what's really real on the scene and the industry.
 It's like a brain trust, but the Triple E logo says it all.
 The two top Es are back to back because it represents us having each other’s backs (e.g., 808 NATIVES, CrossFade Disciples, aka CFD).
 They create the empire in general.
 Then the big E on the bottom represents the foundation of it all.
-Where the Empire resides or rests on.
+Where the Empire resides or rests.
 And I'm not necessarily saying that the E is me.
-I'm talking about everyone past, present & future, who's helped get me where I'm today.
+I'm talking about everyone from my past, present & even future, who's helped get me where I'm today.
 They all have a stake in that big E, and I never ever lose focus on that.

-CrossFade Disciples/CFD is a conglomerate of DJs I highly admire and highly respect.
+CrossFade Disciples/CFD (originally "Elite Squad" founded by Jason Kuni in 1997) is a conglomerate of DJs I highly admire and highly respect.
 They are branches of me.
 We all believe in preserving the art of DJing in general (e.g., turntable tricks, cutting and scratching, live mashups/remixes.).
-DJs should be more than human jukeboxes with $1,500+ MP3 players.
+DJs should be more than human jukeboxes with $1,500+ MP3 players (aka laptops).
 CFD isn't just DJs, we're entertainers, and we strive to live by that code whenever we touch the turntables.
 And to all the DJs reading this, we're always looking for new recruits that are like-minded, highly talented, and willing to break past their own barriers.

 As far as goals are concerned, what were they when you first started, and what goals have you reached both personally and with CFD?